4dn-dcic/tibanna/tutorial-using-awsem-without-ff.md

     git clone https://github.com/4dn-dcic/tibanna
     ```

-    * create an input json file with the following content, replace output and input file names and 'ebs_size'.
+    * create an input json file with the following content, replace output ('output_target') and input file names and 'ebs_size'.
 The 'ebs_size' should be in GB and to be safe use input_size * 21 for now - we will have a better space estimate later - we will have this calculation automated very soon as well.
     ```
     {
       "config": {